 Let’s consider a basic pseudo force example to understand in a better way:

-Let’s consider a scenario of a ball hung from the roof of a train by means of an inextensible string.
+Example 1: Let’s consider a scenario of a ball hung from the roof of a train using an inextensible string.
 No, if the train is at rest or is moving with a uniform speed in a straight line the string will remain in a vertical position and passengers infer that the total force acting on the ball is zero.

-Let’s suppose that the train begins to accelerate, the string starts making an angle with respect to the vertical while making the to-and-fro motion.
+Let’s suppose that the train begins to accelerate, the string starts making an angle concerning the vertical while making the to-and-fro motion.